-The ASP.NET Core Avatar is a pure CSS control used to add initials, icons, or images representing people or objects in different shapes and sizes.
-Easily integrate the Avatar with other controls like ListView, Card, NavBar, and Badge.
+Avatar is a pure CSS control used to add initials, icons, or images representing people or objects in different shapes and sizes.
+The Avatar control can be easily integrated with ListView, Badge, Card, and other container controls.

 The ASP.NET Core Avatar control supports various types of images to represent user profile images like those in applications such as Mail, Outlook, GitHub, and StackOverflow.